Psychology, Counseling, and Special Education

 Independent Study.
 One to three semester hours.
 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisites: Consent of department head.

-PSY 691 - Clinical Practicum Psychology
+PSY 691 - Clinical Practicum in Psychology

 Hours: 3